-Consequences for academic dishonesty: (currently under review at the building level)
+Consequences for academic dishonesty:

-All infractions of academic dishonesty will be recorded in the student's discipline file.
+All infractions of academic dishonesty will be recorded in the student's discipline file and are cumulative for a student's school career.

 Level I Offense

 Definition: Academic dishonesty that involves a student's use of phrases or a few lines of text or a paragraph without proper citation.
 Most of the student's work is still his/her own.
 This includes assignments of any type.